The Geometric Unitary Kudla Conjecture: Hilbert--Jacobi forms

-By the symmetry of the lattice, we have the point symmetry~$\rmV_m = - \rmV_m$.
-The Voronoi cell is a polyhedron and in particular has finitely many extreme points, i.e.\@ points that are not a proper convex combination of two distinct points in~$\rmV_m$, for which we introduce the notation
+Recall the closed Voronoi cell from~\eqref{eq:def:voronoi_cell}.
+By the symmetry of the lattice, we have the point symmetry~$\rmVclosed_L = - \rmVclosed_L$.
+The closed Voronoi cell is a polytope and in particular has finitely many extreme points, i.e.\@ points that are not a proper convex combination of two distinct points in~$\rmVclosed_L$, for which we introduce the notation

-\begin{proposition} Given a weakly holomorphic Jacobi form~$\phi \in \rmJellw{k,m}$ of positive definite index~$m$, the vanishing order of the specialization~$\phi[\alpha,\beta]$ for~$\alpha, \beta \in \QQ^h$ admits the following lower bound, expressed in terms of the extreme points~\eqref{eq:def:voronoi_cell_extreme_points} of the Voronoi cell\/~$\rmV_m$:
+\begin{proposition} Given a Hilbert--Jacobi form~$\phi \in \rmJHilb{k,L}$ of totally positive definite index~$L$, the vanishing order of the specialization~$\phi[\alpha,\beta]$ for~$\alpha, \beta \in L_\QQ$ admits the following lower bound, expressed in terms of the extreme points~\eqref{eq:def:voronoi_cell_extreme_points} of the closed Voronoi cell:

 \end{proposition}